Ultimate Guide to Key Performance Indicators in HR

 - Financial impact of bad hire.

-Retention.
-This group shows the ability of the firm to retain its employees.
+Retention KPIs shows the ability of the firm to retain its employees.
 Preventable turnover means the loss of employees, reasons why they left and measures that may be taken to prevent the loss.
 They are:

-- Preventable turnover;
+- Preventable turnover

-- financial impact of employee turnover.
+- Financial impact of employee turnover.

-- Average training cost per full time employee;
+- Average training cost per full-time employee

-- % of HR budget spent on training;
+- % of HR budget spent on training

-- % of employees trained;
+- % of employees trained

 - Employee training satisfaction index.

-- Total payroll compared to last period;
+- Total payroll compared to last period

-- Total payroll to gross revenue;
+- Total payroll to gross revenue

-- Average assets per employee;
+- Average pay per employee

 - Number of payroll transactions.

-Lagging KPIs are focused on the past.
-They measure the output.
-For example, in HR the “Turnover rate” is a lagging KPI.
-Lagging KPIs tell us story about the current state of your HR, but they don’t tell you how to change this state.
-While leading KPIs are focused on the future.
+All HR KPIs can be divided into two broad groups – lagging and leading.
+Lagging KPIs are focused on the past, they measure the output.
+For example, the “Employee Turnover Rate” is a lagging KPI.
+Lagging KPIs tell us story about the current state of your HR, but they don’t tell you how to change this state, while leading KPIs are focused on the future.
 Leading KPIs measure the input that should be introduced to achieve better results.
-F. e., for the lagging KPI “Turnover rate” a leading KPI pair might be “Employee Engagement Rate.”
-Both lagging and leading KPIs are important for analysis and monitoring: they tell you different stories about your HR.
+For example, a leading KPI that match the above lagging KPI might be “Employee Engagement Rate.”
+Both lagging and leading KPIs are essential for analysis and monitoring – they tell you different stories about your HR.